Coronavirus (COVID-19) updates and resources

 - Avoid close contact with people who are sick.

-Older adults and people with disabilities, diabetes, or severe chronic medical conditions like heart, lung or kidney disease seem to be at higher risk for more serious COVID-19 illness.
-We will support you and help you get the care you need.
+Older adults, people with disabilities, and people with diabetes or who have severe chronic medical conditions like heart, lung, or kidney disease seem to be at higher risk for more serious COVID-19 illness.
+We will support you and help you receive the care you need.

 No, prior authorization is not required for COVID-19 testing.